syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

 ## Testing the deployment

 Once both Helm charts are deployed, the application should be reachable on the defined url of the frontend.
 To test this, we can simply open a browser and navigate to the url of the frontend `frontend_url`.
 If the deployment was successful, we should see the login page of the Syntho application and should be able to login with the credentials of the admin user we defined in the `values.yaml` file.

+## Troubleshooting

+### UI not accessible on provided URL

+In case the application is not accessible using the provided URL, a few things can be wrong:

+#### 1. Application not being served

+The deployment called frontend might not have a ready pod yet.
+Please check the pods under the deployment called `frontend` and see if any errors arose during the starting of the application.
+Please contact the Syntho Team if any unexpected errors occur.

 ## Upgrading the applications